 Always consider resale potential and long-term value.

-Monitoring the economy helps time your mortgage and property decisions wisely.
+Monitoring the economy helps you time your mortgage and property decisions wisely.

 10. Review protection & exit strategyProtect your investment and income: